sagemath/trac_to_gh/Issue 1231.md

 # Issue 1231: seg fault when computing with modular symbols over a finite field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1231

 Original creator: AlexGhitza